Diamondbacks vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 72 hits with 19 doubles, two triples, 10 home runs, 29 walks and 40 RBI.
-He's also stolen six bases.
+- Ramirez has put up 74 hits with 19 doubles, two triples, 11 home runs and 29 walks.
+He has driven in 41 runs with six stolen bases.

-- Ramirez will look for his ninth straight game with a hit in this matchup.
-In his last 10 outings he is hitting .349 with three doubles, four home runs, five walks and 10 RBI.
+- Ramirez will look for his 10th straight game with a hit in this matchup.
+During his last 10 games he is hitting .405 with three doubles, five home runs, five walks and 11 RBI.

 Ramírez Recent Games